Meisho Doto: 1999: four-year-old season (Note: Meisho Doto's racing career uses both new and old horse age notation. Before 2000, horses in Japan were 1 year old at the time of birth. Because of this, Meisho Doto was able to run in races for four-year-olds despite technically being five years old.)

-2000: five-year-old season (Note: Meisho Doto's racing career uses both new and old horse age notation.
-Before 2000, horses in Japan were 1 year old at the time of birth.
-Because of this, Meisho Doto was able to run in races for four-year-olds despite technically being five years old.)
+2000: five-year-old season

 Meisho Doto's first race in his five-year-old season was the G2 Nikkei Shinshun Hai.
 This was Meisho Doto's first graded race, and he came second behind Marvelous Timer by half a length.
 In his second graded race, the Chukyo Kinen, he defeated Brilliant Road by three lengths and won the race in record time.
 After finishing third in the Nikkei Sho and first in the Metropolitan Stakes, he won his next major race with the Kinko Sho.

-His next race would be the Takarazuka Kinen, where he was the sixth favourite out of eleven horses.
+His next race would be the Takarazuka Kinen, where he was the sixth favorite out of eleven horses.
 The first favourite was previous Satsuki Sho winner T. M. Opera O, followed by the second favourite Grass Wonder who had won the previous year's Takarazuka Kinen.
 Meisho Doto ran aggressively in this race and stayed at second throughout, however he was overtaken by T. M. Opera O and came second by a neck.
 That year's Takarazuka Kinen was framed as "TM Opera O vs. Grass Wonder's summit decisive battle", however Meisho Doto, who could not run in the Classic Triple Crown (compared to T. M. Opera O who had run in all Classic Triple Crown races and placed in the top 3 each time), gained significant recognition due to his performance.
 Grass Wonder ended up finishing in sixth place, and would retire due to a fracture being discovered after the race.

 Meisho Doto's racing improved as the horse matured.
 In the autumn, he was favoured as the first favourite in the Sankei Sho All Comers and won by one and three quarter lengths, making it his third graded race win.
 On 29 November, he would run in the Tenno Sho (autumn).

 On the day of the Tenno Sho, Meisho Doto's previous performances in the All Comers and the Takarazuka Kinen were evaluated, and he became the second favourite behind T. M. Opera O. However, he came second to T. M. Opera O for a second time, being beaten by 2 and a half lengths.